Project

 Actions #7

-Updated by Gina Cherry almost 5 years ago
+Updated by Gina Cherry over 5 years ago

 I'm wondering about the status of this since it's become relevant and critical to sites beyond the CETLS blog.
 On our open pedagogy blog (https://bmccopenpedagogy.commons.gc.cuny.edu/posts/), many of the comments have been going to spam.
 Some of the commenters were using gmail accounts; others were using their BMCC email accounts.
 It's not clear whether the commenters using their BMCC email accounts were logged into the Commons when they submitted their comments.
 Commenters expect to see their posts immediately and several of them submitted their posts multiple times when they did not.